isaccanedo/componentcore/README.md

 ## Comportamentos
 Um comportamento é uma parte atômica de funcionalidade que pode ser aplicada a um componente, como "pode ser desativado" ou "tem itens".
 Cada comportamento é definido como uma interface.
-Behaviors can be cumulative.
-For example, a component that "has an active item" must inherent "have items".
+Os comportamentos podem ser cumulativo.
+Por exemplo, um componente que "tem um item ativo" deve inerentemente "ter itens".

 Behaviors can be added to an existing class via mixin, which here is a function that takes in a `class` and augments it with some additional functionality.